VonRiddarn/frontend-sandbox/README.md

 of that module to the statemachine initializer. <br/>
 From there the statemachine will handle adding your button to the sidebar and make the necessary state calls through your module.<br/>

+Breakdown:
+* Create a folder inside the modules folder for your resources.
+* Make a module class.
+* Add the module by adding it to the statemachine initializer in main.
+* Make a custom css file for your module.
+* Enjoy making great things!

 ## Rules 🛑

 Admittedly, not many.
 Let loose your inner creative freak! <br/>